postlund/pyatv/docs/documentation/concepts.md

 ## Metadata and push updates

 The object you get when connecting follows the interface specified in the `interface` module.
 You can get *metadata*, e.g. what is currently playing via the `metadata` property.
 You don't have to poll the device for that information, you can use the `interface.PushUpdater` interface to receive updates instantly as they happen via a callback interface.

+## Features

+Depending on hardware model and software, various features might be supported or not.
+Siri is for instance only supported by devices running tvOS.
+Certain actions might not be possible to perform due to the device state, e.g. pressing "pause" is not possible unless something is playing.
+In `pyatv`, it's possible to obtain information about the availability of features using `interface.Features`.